The RECAP Seed Library

 Registrations are open now and can be made HERE.
 The cost is $25 per person, with free entry for those 12 and under.

 This is an opportunity to learn more about RECAP projects (The Ashhurst Community Garden, Olsson Community Orchard, McCrae’s Bush and our new māra rongoā) and visit a wide range of private properties and gardens.
-Enjoy a self guided tour around locations in Ashhurst and the Pohangina valley, while gaining knowledge and insight into permaculture principles.
+Enjoy a self guided tour around locations in Ashhurst and the Pohangina valley with access to discounts at local eateries and businesses.

 This is our main fundraising event with all proceeds assisting our community projects, services and education.
 Ngā mihi nui for your support.